chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 with knowledge that the RPC server is known and trusted, and without concern that the communication can be altered or monitored.

-In some cases an RPC server might want to restrict access to only RPC clients that have authenticated, or only when encryption protects communication.
-The pseudo-flavors defined below enable RPC servers to indicate and enforce access restrictions of this type.
+In some cases an RPC service might want to restrict access to only clients that have authenticated, or perhaps only when encryption protects communication.
+The pseudo-flavors defined below enable RPC-based services to indicate and enforce access restrictions of this type.

 ## Definitions of New Pseudo-flavors

+This document specifies several pseudo-flavors that servers may advertise to clients via mechanisms not defined here.
 Using the RPC auth flavor registry instantiated in {{RFC5531}}
 gives us leeway to introduce a narrow basic set of pseudoflavors in this document and then expand them, via additional documents, as needs arise.

-This document specifies several new RPC auth pseudo-flavors that servers may advertise to clients and that clients may use in individual RPC transactions.
+RPC clients continue to use AUTH_NONE (0) or AUTH_SYS (1)
-These pseudo-flavors can be used with any network transport service that provides cryptographically secure authentication or encyrption, as follows:
+in individual transactions while the network transport service provides cryptographically secure authentication or encryption, as follows:

-* The new RPC auth pseudo-flavor AUTH_NONE_MPA indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if both peers have mutually authenticated.
+* The new pseudo-flavor AUTH_NONE_MPA indicates that the client may use the AUTH_NONE RPC auth flavor only if both peers have mutually authenticated.
 Encryption of traffic between these peers is not required.

-* The new RPC auth pseudo-flavor AUTH_NONE_ENC indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if traffic between these peers is encrypted.
+* The new pseudo-flavor AUTH_NONE_ENC indicates that the client may use the AUTH_NONE RPC auth flavor only if traffic between these peers is encrypted.
 Mutual peer authentication is not required.

-* The new RPC auth pseudo-flavor AUTH_NONE_MPA_ENC indicates that the client may present an AUTH_NONE credential and verifier in RPC Calls only if both peers have mutually authenticated and traffic between these peers is encrypted.
+* The new pseudo-flavor AUTH_NONE_MPA_ENC indicates that the client may use the AUTH_NONE RPC auth flavor only if both peers have mutually authenticated and traffic between these peers is encrypted.

-* The new RPC auth pseudo-flavor AUTH_SYS_MPA indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if both peers have mutually authenticated.
+* The new pseudo-flavor AUTH_SYS_MPA indicates that the client may use the AUTH_SYS RPC auth flavor only if both peers have mutually authenticated.
 Encryption of traffic between these peers is not required.

-* The new RPC auth pseudo-flavor AUTH_SYS_ENC indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if traffic between these peers is encrypted.
+* The new pseudo-flavor AUTH_SYS_ENC indicates that the client may use the AUTH_SYS RPC auth flavor only if traffic between these peers is encrypted.
 Mutual peer authentication is not required.

-* The new RPC auth pseudo-flavor AUTH_SYS_MPA_ENC indicates that the client may present an AUTH_SYS credential and verifier in RPC Calls only if both peers have mutually authenticated and traffic between these peers is encrypted.
+* The new pseudo-flavor AUTH_SYS_MPA_ENC indicates that the client may use the AUTH_SYS RPC auth flavor only if both peers have mutually authenticated and traffic between these peers is encrypted.

-## Server Responses

-When an RPC Call using one of these pseudo-flavors arrives via a connection-oriented transport, the RPC server MUST respond on the same connection using the same level of transport security guarantees.
-When an RPC Call arrives via a connectionless transport, the RPC server MUST respond using the level of transport security layer guarantees that the RPC Call's RPC auth flavor requires.
-If the server does not comply with the transport layer security guarantees that the client requested, the client MUST drop that RPC Reply without processing it.

-If an RPC client sends an RPC Call using one of these pseudo-flavors and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and respond with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.
+Because the RPC layer is not aware of pseudo-flavors, the Upper-Layer Protocol is responsible for ensuring that appropriate transport layer security is in place when clients use AUTH_SYS or AUTH_NONE.
+The next section explains how server implementations enforce the use of transport layer security.

 # Channel Binding